herryroby/turbo-starter/PROJECT_PLAN.md

    - Design a clean and simple dashboard layout using Shadcn UI components (`Card`, `Table`, etc.).
 2. **Product Management Module:**
    - Create a new page for listing products (`/apps/web/app/(main)/products/page.tsx`) if doesn't exist.
 If it does, review the existing page and update it to match the new requirements.
-   - Use the types that are generated from the database using `pnpm gen:graphql`.
    - Make the listing products page server component, server data fetching, and SEO-friendly.
    - Use `Suspense` and `SuspenseList` to handle loading states.
    - Naming convention for Client List Component (`products.ls.tsx`) and for Add Product Component (`products.fm.tsx`).